How to align a telescope mount

 Accurate photography

-If a higher degree of accuracy is required for astrophotography, or if your observing location has an obscured horizon to the north and you can’t see Polaris, you need to follow the walk-through at the bottom of the page.
+If a higher degree of accuracy is required for astrophotography, or if your observing location has an obscured horizon to the north and you can’t see Polaris, you need to follow the step-by-step guide at the bottom of this article.

 You need to make two adjustments to get your equatorial mount working as designed.